TamikWilliams/cis-106/notes/notes5/notes5.md

  ## The shell storess all values as text strings: Bash is essentially untyped

-What the root directory? is the administrator of your system
+# What the root directory?
+- is the administrator of your system

-What does "Parent Directory" mean? allows you to move forward to a subdirectory
+## What does "Parent Directory" mean?
+- allows you to move forward to a subdirectory

-What does "Current directory" mean? the directory you are at the moment
+# What does "Current directory" mean?
+- the directory you are at the moment

-What is an absolute path? f Include an example full pathname absolute path always starts with the /home/tdw/music/song.mp3
+# What is an absolute path?
+- f Include an example full pathname absolute path always starts with the /home/tdw/music/song.mp3

-What is relative path?
-Include an example starts with a subdirectory partial pathname for example: music/song.mp3
+# What is relative path?
+Include an example starts with a subdirectory partial pathname for example:
+-  music/song.mp3

-What is the difference between " Your home directory" and 'The home directory"?
+# What is the difference between " Your home directory" and 'The home directory"?
-"Your directory" is my user's  and "The home directory" is located in the root.
+-"Your directory" is my user's  and "The home directory" is located in the root.